 They try to create a healthy balance between influencer marketing and programmatic advertising.
 These are essentially connecting you with influencers and other brands that align with your niche.

-Ezoic also has some helpful techy speed-enhancing tools that replace the need for any other third-party caching tool or plugins.
+Ezoic also has some helpful techy speed-enhancing tools that replace the need for any other third-party caching tool or plugins, they host fun growth challenges and go the extra mile to ensure their clients get the most out of the platform.

 Adsense is one of the most well-known ad networks on the internet.
 With Adsense, you have tons of options for things like color display and fonts to make sure that Google’s advertisements still align with your brand.